kyriri/top4-calculator/README.md

 # T.O.P : Calculator
 The Odin Project's 4th assignment: build an on-screen calculator

-Features required by the assignment:
+## Features required by the assignment:
-1. Ability to add, substract, multiply and divide
+- [x] Ability to add, substract, multiply and divide
-2. Ability to restart the calculator
+- [x] Ability to restart the calculator

-Optional features also implemented:
+## Optional features:
-3. Ability to input decimal numbers
+- [x] Ability to input decimal numbers
-4. Ability to erase the last input
+- [x] Ability to erase the last input
-5. Keyboard support
+- [x] Keyboard support

-As an exercise, I experimented with using vh as my only styling unit — that leads to a design that refits automatically (and proportionally) to the height of the screen.
+As an exercise, I experimented with using vh as my only styling unit — that led to a design that refits automatically and proportionally to the height of the screen.

+Also as an exercise, I created a spec file (my first) to test the main calculation function.
+Eventually, I found out it would have been more helpful to have concentrated on testing some other functions on the code, but, well, that's learning.